civilKaos82/environment-variables-drill-challenge/README.md

 # Working with Environment Variables

 ## Summary
 As we build more advanced applications, it's common to begin integrating with third-party services.
 We might want to use the [Twitter API][] to allow users to tweet from our application or the [Yelp API][] to pull restaurant reviews.
-Perhaps we want to use [Amazon S3] to store uploaded photos.
+Perhaps we want to use [Amazon S3] to store uploaded images.
 When we use these services we need to authenticate ourselves with each request.
 This means sending data along with our requests to verify who we are:  username and password, an access token, etc.

 Different services have different requirements, but whatever those requirements are, we want to keep our passwords and tokens secure.
 We do not want to share them with anyone.
 We definitely need to keep them out of GitHub.